Drivers

 What impact does public funding have on performance?

-- Overall state and federal grant activity in the larger local marketplace has a positive effect on an individual organization’s level of unrestricted current assets.
+• Overall state and federal grant activity in the larger local marketplace has a positive effect on an individual organization’s level of unrestricted current liabilities.